One Night in Miami Review

 As a piece of film, One Night in Miami doesn’t reinvent the wheel in terms of structure or language but there are a number of beautiful shots courtesy of Tami Reiker’s cinematography which linger in the mind after the credits have rolled.
 The musical segments give Odom Jr. more time to shine with the arrangements and atmospheric score courtesy of the immense talent of maestro Terence Blanchard.
 By the time Cooke’s final number – “A Change is Gonna Come” - comes around, one can’t help but be moved to tears.

 Clearly, some room should be left on Ms. King’s mantle for a few more gold and silver trophies following this assured and stylish snapshot of a momentous meeting in time.
 It delivers on multiple levels, encompassing Black history, culture and music – pay attention you may learn something – and contains four utterly captivating performances.
 As somebody who missed the play’s 2016 run at The Donmar this incredible film more than makes up for it.

-One Night in Miami arrives on Amazon Prime January 15.
+One Night in Miami plays in select US cinemas on December 25, in UK cinemas on December 26 and arrives on Amazon Prime January 15.